m-diegodlt/asp-core-mcp-server-http/README.md

     ```

 ### 2. Add MCP server to VS Code:
+- Create directory `.vscode` in the project root if it doesn't exist.
+- Create a file named `mcp.json` inside the `.vscode` directory.
 - Open the `mcp.json` file in the project directory.
 - Click on the "Add Server..." button in the bottom right corner of the editor window.
 - Select "HTTP" as the server type.